programminghistorian/jekyll/en/lessons/digital-exhibition-collectionbuilder.md

 ---
-title: "Building a Digital Exhibition with CollectionBuilder and Internet Archive"
+title: "Building a Digital Exhibition with CollectionBuilder and the Internet Archive"
 slug: digital-exhibition-collectionbuilder
 original: exhibicion-con-collection-builder
 layout: lesson